aiidateam/aiida-quantumespresso/README.rst

-# EXPERRIMENTAL
+# AiiDA Quantum ESPRESSO

-This is an experimental version of the quantumespresso plugin for aiida as a separate python package.
+This is the official Quantum ESPRESSO plugin for AiiDA that used to be contained within the aiida_core package.
-To be used for testing the new plugin system of aiida (in development) only.
+It is now maintained as a separate package and for AiiDA >= v0.9.0 the new plugin system will ensure that the entry points are automatically registered upon installation.